Tim2othy/qmk-config/README.md

 ## 08/04/2025

 Added numberpad to left side arrow layer.
 But messed up with some of the numbers.
-Lol, will fix later.
+Lol, will fix later

+# Knowledge

+The thing's I really know.

+- Space should be located where my right thumb can reach it
+- And Shift should stay in the bottom left corner.